studiometa/js-toolkit/docs/services/key.md

 add('custom-id', (props) => {
-  console.log(props.direction); // 'down' on keydown, 'up' on keyup console.log(props.triggered); // 1
+  console.log(props.direction); // 'down' on keydown, 'up' on keyup console.log(props.isUp); // true on keyup, false on keydown console.log(props.isDown); // true on keydown, false on keyup console.log(props.triggered); // 1
   console.log(props.ENTER); // will be `true` when the pressed key is enter });